-In any event, the Audit and Risk Committee must preserve the independence of the external auditor in the performance of its duties, and in this regard: (i) in the event of the resignation of the external auditor, examine the circumstances giving rise to such resignation; (ii) endeavor to ensure that the compensation received by the external auditor for its work does not compromise the quality or independence thereof; (iii) ensure that the Company communicates through the CNMV any change in auditor and attaches a statement regarding any disagreements with the outgoing auditor and, if any, the substance thereof; (iv) ensure that the external auditor meets annually with the full Board of Directors to inform the Board of Directors of the work performed and on the accounting status and the risks of the Company; and (v) ensure that the Company and the external auditor applicable legal provisions regarding the provision of non-audit services, limits on the concentration of the auditor's business, and generally all other provisions regarding the independence of the auditors.
+In any event, the Audit and Risk Committee must preserve the independence of the external auditor in the performance of its duties, and in this regard: (i) in the event of the resignation of the external auditor, examine the circumstances giving rise to such resignation; (ii) endeavour to ensure that the compensation received by the external auditor for its work does not compromise the quality or independence thereof; (iii) ensure that the Company communicates through the CNMV any change in auditor and attaches a statement regarding any disagreements with the outgoing auditor and, if any, the substance thereof; (iv) ensure that the external auditor meets annually with the full Board of Directors to inform the Board of Directors of the work performed and on the accounting status and the risks of the Company; and (v) ensure that the Company and the external auditor applicable legal provisions regarding the provision of non-audit services, limits on the concentration of the auditor's business, and generally all other provisions regarding the independence of the auditors.

-In addition, and in accordance with the Board of Directors Regulations (Article 19), the Company's Audit and Risk Committee puts forward proposals to the Board of Directors for the selection, appointment, re-election and replacement of the external auditor, taking responsibility for the selection process, as well as the terms and conditions of his/her contract, regularly obtaining information from the auditor on the audit plan and the execution thereof, as well as preserving his/her independence in the exercise of his/her duties.
+In addition, and in accordance with the Board of Directors Regulations (Article 20) and with the Audit and Risk Committee Regulations (Article 9), the Audit and Risk Committee puts forward proposals to the Board of Directors for the selection, appointment, re-election and replacement of the accounting auditor, taking responsibility for the selection process, as well as the terms and conditions of his/her contract, regularly obtaining information from the auditor on the audit plan and the execution thereof, as well as preserving his/her independence in the exercise of his/her duties.